redhat-developer/kam/docs/journey/day1/README.md

 In the event of using a self-hosted _GitHub Enterprise_ or _GitLab Community/Enterprise Edition_ if the driver name isn't evident from the repository URL, use the `--private-repo-driver` flag to select _github_ or _gitlab_.

-The personal access token `--git-host-acccess-token` passed in the bootstrap command will be stored in a secure manner in the keyring on your local file system, if the secret with the same host-name  `Eg. github.com` is present in the keyring, the flag will overwrite the current value present in the keyring with the updated git-host-access-token.
+* When a token is provided in command flag `--git-host-access-token`, the token will be stored securely in keyring.
+The hostname of the URL (e.g. github.com) will be used to stored the token by keyring.
+The provided token will be used.
+* When a token is not provided in command flag `--git-host-access-token`, the token is retrieved by keyring using the hostname of the URL.
+If no token is not found, a token is retrieved from env var.
+What is the format of the env var?
+If no token is not found in the env var, the command will fail.

 For more details see the [ArgoCD documentation](https://argoproj.github.io/argo-cd/user-guide/private-repositories).